Beyond Non-Degeneracy: Revisiting Certainty Equivalent Heuristic for Online Linear Programming: Introduction

 \subsection{Related Literature}

-\textbf{{\sf CE} and Fluid-Regular OLP.\ } In the revenue management literature, the (quantity-based) NRM problem has been formulated as an discrete OLP instance and received considerable attention \citep{talluri2006theory}.
+\paragraph{Analysis of {\sf CE}. } In the revenue management literature, the (quantity-based) NRM problem has been formulated as an discrete OLP instance and received considerable attention \citep{talluri2006theory}.
 Earlier work \citep{gallego1994optimal} established $\mathcal{O}\left(\sqrt{T}\right)$ regret guarantee under static heuristic algorithms. \cite{reiman2008asymptotically} obtained an improved $o(\sqrt{T})$ regret bound by introducing re-solving in their algorithm design. \cite{jasin2012re} analyzed the {\sf frequent re-solving heuristic} (a primal version of {\sf CE}) and established an $\mathcal{O}(1)$ regret under the non-degeneracy condition of the fluid LP. \cite{bumpensanti2020re}, among others, further confirmed that non-degeneracy is necessary for {\sf CE} to achieve this optimal (fluid) regret.
 In non-discrete settings, where requests are modeled with continuous distributions, \cite{lueker1998average} initiated the study of OLP with a single resource constraint and proved an $\mathcal{O}(\log T)$ regret bound for {\sf CE} (referred to as the {\sf online greedy}).
 This bound was shown to be tight in the multisecretary problem by \cite{bray2024logarithmic}.
-Recent works, including \cite{li2022online}, \cite{bray2024logarithmic}, and \cite{balseiro2023survey} extended the $\mathcal{O}(\log T)$ regret guarantee of {\sf CE} to general multi-resource settings, but their analyses critically rely on restrictive fluid regularity conditions, which we aim to remove in this work.
+Recent works, including \cite{li2022online}, \cite{bray2024logarithmic}, and \cite{balseiro2023survey} extended the $\mathcal{O}(\log T)$ regret guarantee of {\sf CE} to general multi-resource settings, but their analyses critically rely on restrictive non-degeneracy and second-order growth conditions, which we aim to remove in this work.
+More generally, similar algorithmic design problems have been studied in the price-based NRM setting \cite{jasin2014reoptimization, wang2022constant}, where the performance of {\sf CE} seems to also depend on the non-degeneracy conditions.
+We leave the investigation of this setting for future research.